Hijack

 Explanation and Exploitation:

-- Mounting the Share: The
+- Mounting the Share: The mountcommand successfully attached the remote NFS share/mnt/shareto the local directory/tmp/share.

-output reveals that the mounted directory is owned by user ID (UID) 1003 and group ID (GID) 1003, with permissions only allowing the owner access. - UID/GID Matching: This is a crucial concept in NFS security.
+- UID/GID Matching: This is a crucial concept in NFS security.
 NFS uses numeric UIDs and GIDs, not usernames, for access control.
 If we create a local user with the same UID (1003), we can potentially access files owned by that UID on the NFS share, regardless of the username on the remote system.

-To exploit this, we created a local user b0end
+To exploit this, we created a local user b0end with UID 1003:

 sudo useradd -u 1003 b0end